Mitsubishi Electric MELSOFT Update Manager (Update B)

 Do now

-HARDENINGRestrict local access to engineering workstations running MELSOFT Update Manager to authorized personnel only.
-Implement physical security controls and account-based access restrictions.
+HARDENINGRestrict physical and network access to machines running MELSOFT Update Manager to authorized personnel only

 Schedule — requires maintenance window